nuclear chemistry

 • Publications and monographs in the field of nuclear, radio and radiation chemistry

-• Courses on the safe handling of radioactive substances and radiation protection
+• Courses to teach the safe handling of radioactive materials and radiation protection

 • Active interaction with domestic and foreign committees, associations and organizations in related fields